Mark Thompson (racing driver)

-Mark Thompson (born July 9, 1951) is a retired American professional stock car racing driver, pilot, and businessman.
-He formerly competed part-time in the Monster Energy NASCAR Cup Series, driving the No. 66 Ford Fusion for MBM Motorsports, and part-time in the NASCAR Xfinity Series, driving the No. 13 car for MBM Motorsports.
+Mark Thompson (born July 9, 1951) is an American former professional stock car racing driver, pilot, and businessman.
+He formerly competed part-time in the NASCAR Cup Series, driving the No. 66 Ford Fusion for MBM Motorsports, and part-time in the NASCAR Xfinity Series, driving the No. 13 car for MBM Motorsports.
 At age 66, Thompson is the oldest driver to compete in the Daytona 500.

 Military career and Phoenix Air

-Thompson started flying in 1973 by transporting skydivers.
-Later in the decade, Thompson founded Phoenix Air as a parachuting school, which later evolved into an air transport company with ties to fifteen U.S. and foreign government agencies, carrying government workers who had been infected with diseases, including Americans who had contracted the Ebola virus disease from Liberia to the U.S. Phoenix Air also provides tactical electronic warfare training services to the Air Force, the Air National Guard and the Navy.
+Thompson started flying in 1969 as a Warrant Officer Candidate in the U.S. Army where he trained to fly helicopters.
+After an early release from the Army in 1972, he began teaching and transporting skydivers.
+Later in the decade, Thompson founded Phoenix Air as a parachuting school, which later evolved into an air transport company with ties to fifteen U.S. and foreign government agencies, carrying government workers who had been infected with diseases, including Americans who had contracted the Ebola virus disease from Liberia to the U.S. Phoenix Air also provides tactical electronic warfare training services to the U.S. Air Force, the Air National Guard and the U.S. Navy.

-Phoenix Air currently sponsors MBM Motorsports' Nos.
+Phoenix Air formerly sponsored MBM Motorsports' Nos.
 13 and 40 cars in the Xfinity Series.
 In 2016, Phoenix served as a primary sponsor for MBM drivers Thompson, Carl Long and Timmy Hill.